Minimally invasive spinal fusion surgery — what to expect after surgery

 - Loss of bowel or bladder function

-- Pain medication and muscle relaxers should be taken two hours apart
+- Pain medication and muscle relaxers should be taken two hours apart if you are taking both

 - If taking pain medication, DO NOT consume alcohol